-- Governance - Cybersecurity Council-which is comprised of members of senior management, meets regularly to discuss emerging cybersecurity issues and maintenance of a corporate cybersecurity scorecard to measure performance of key risk indicators.
-The Cybersecurity Council ensures that senior management, and ultimately, the Board, is given the information required to exercise proper oversight over cybersecurity risks and that escalation procedures are followed. - Internal and external cybersecurity advisors who have expertise in technology security, compliance and controls, or in management practices provide the Chief Operating Officer with periodic cybersecurity assessments of PSEG. - Training-Providing annual cybersecurity training for all personnel with network access, as well as additional education for personnel with access to industrial control systems or customer information systems; and conducting phishing exercises.
-Regular cybersecurity education is also provided to our Board through management reports and presentations by external subject matter experts. - Technical Safeguards-Deploying measures to protect our network perimeter and internal Information Technology platforms, such as internal and external firewalls, network intrusion detection and prevention, penetration testing, vulnerability assessments, threat intelligence, anti-malware and access controls. - Vendor Management-Maintaining a risk-based vendor management program, including the development of robust security contractual provisions.
-Notably, in 2020, we implemented additional measures to ensure compliance with new requirements promulgated by the NERC applicable to cyber systems involved in the operation of the Bulk Electric System (BES).
-These new or enhanced measures require PSEG to identify and assess risks to the BES from vendor products or services. - Incident Response Plans-Maintaining and updating incident response plans that address the life cycle of a cybersecurity incident from a technical perspective (i.e., detection, response, and recovery), as well as data breach response (with a focus on external communication and legal compliance); and testing those plans (both internally and through external exercises). - Mobile Security-Maintaining controls to prevent loss of data through mobile device channels.
+- Governance - Board Oversight-The Board's IOC holds the primary responsibility, as enumerated in its charter, of overseeing PSEG's cybersecurity program.
+Cybersecurity is a standing agenda item at each IOC meeting, which includes discussion on operational technology cyber risk, a cybersecurity update from the Chief Information Security Officer (CISO), and review of a corporate cybersecurity scorecard.
+In addition, the IOC meets with the CISO in executive session at each meeting with no other members of management present. - Cybersecurity Council-which is comprised of members of senior management, meets regularly to discuss emerging cybersecurity issues and maintenance of the cybersecurity scorecard to measure performance of key risk indicators.
+The Cybersecurity Council ensures that senior management, and ultimately, the Board, is given the information required to exercise proper oversight over cybersecurity risks and that escalation procedures are followed. - The Senior Vice President, Chief Information and Digital Officer has the overall responsibility for cybersecurity. - Documented corporate practice to ensure delineated cybersecurity incidents, or potential incidents, are escalated promptly to senior management. - Training and Awareness-Providing annual cybersecurity training for all personnel with network access, as well as additional education for personnel with access to industrial control systems or customer information systems; and conducting phishing exercises with progressive consequences for failures.
+Employees also receive periodic cybersecurity awareness messages and each October are invited to presentations throughout the month from internal and external cyber experts covering diverse cyber topics. - Technical Safeguards-Managing controls to protect our network perimeter, internal Information Technology (IT) and Operational Technology (OT) environments, such as internal and external firewalls, network intrusion detection and prevention, penetration testing, vulnerability assessments, threat intelligence, anti-malware and access controls. - Vendor Management-Maintaining a risk-based vendor management program, including the development of robust security contractual provisions. - Incident Response Plans-Maintaining and updating a cyber incident response plan that addresses the life cycle of a cybersecurity incident from a technical perspective (i.e., detection, response, and recovery), as well as data breach response (with a focus on external communication and legal compliance); and conducting regular table top exercises to test plan effectiveness (both internally and through external exercises). - Mobile Security-Maintaining controls to prevent loss of data through mobile device channels.

-PSEG also maintains physical security measures to protect its Operational Technology systems, consistent with a defense in depth and risk-tiered approach.
+PSEG also maintains physical security measures to protect its OT systems, consistent with a defense in depth and risk-tiered approach.
 Such physical security measures may include access control systems, video surveillance, around-the-clock command center monitoring, and physical barriers (such as fencing, walls, and bollards).
 Additional features of PSEG's physical security program include threat intelligence, insider threat mitigation, background checks, a threat level advisory system, a business interruption management model, and active coordination with federal, state, and local law enforcement officials.
-See Regulatory Issues-Federal Regulation for a discussion on physical reliability standards that the NERC has promulgated.
+See Regulatory Issues-Federal Regulation for a discussion of Critical Infrastructure Protection standards that the NERC has promulgated that mitigate risk associated with both cybersecurity and physical security of PSEG's critical facilities.